FerretDB/FerretDB/adr/query_pushdown.md

 [The pushdown term](https://www.quora.com/What-do-we-mean-when-we-say-SQL-pushdown)

-Before we filtered tuples in Go code due to task complexity with some filtering operations.
+Before, we filtered tuples in Go code due to task complexity with some filtering operations.
-For now we are ready to start supporting query pushdown.
+For now, we are ready to start supporting query pushdown.
 Let's go step by step, and first, implement a simple query pushdown for queries containing `{_id: <value>}`, i.e. add SQL condition `_jsonb->`+ `p.Next()` + `=` in WHERE clause passed to the PostgreSQL backend.

-NB: There is no new functionality from user perspective – we already support _id values that are documents, for example, and that should not change.
+NB: There is no new functionality from the user perspective – we already support _id values that document, for example, and that should not change.

 ## Solution